TikTok Releases Artificial Intelligence Software For Sale - Somag News

-TikTok has released its algorithm that rewrites the book of social media.
+TikTok has launched its artificial intelligence software.
 The artificial intelligence algorithm of the popular social media application TikTok is on sale.
 The algorithm sold by ByteDance gives users recommendations based on the content they like.

 Despite all these events, ByteDance, the owner of TikTok, started to sell the artificial intelligence algorithm used on the TikTok platform to other companies.
 The main purpose of this artificial intelligence was to recommend different content to users based on the content they liked.